matter-labs/zksync-web-era-docs/docs/api/swift/accounts-l1-l2.md

 ## Withdrawal

 `WalletL2` and `Wallet` objects provide a withdrawal workflow.
 For more information, please refer to the method specification [`Deposit`](accounts.md#deposit).

-For a complete example of how to execute the deposit workflow, take a look at the following: [Withdraw ETH and ERC20 token](examples/withdraw.md).